tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

-Clients MUST use a `POST` against a well known file creation url to request the creation of a new file resource.
+Clients MUST use a `POST` against a well known file creation URL to request the creation of a new file resource.
 The request MUST include a `Entity-Length` header unless the streams extension is used to upload a file of unknown size.

-Servers MUST acknowledge a successful file creation request with a `201 Created` response code and include an absolute url for the created resource in the `Location` header.
+Servers MUST acknowledge a successful file creation request with a `201 Created` response code and include an absolute URL for the created resource in the `Location` header.

 Clients then continue to perform the actual upload of the file using the core